calcitem/langchain-ChatGLM/README_en.md

 - Currently tested to support txt, docx, md format files, for more file formats please refer to [langchain documentation](https://python.langchain.com/en/latest/modules/indexes/document_loaders/examples/unstructured_file.html).
 If the document contains special characters, the file may not be correctly loaded.
 - When running this project with macOS, it may not work properly due to incompatibility with pytorch caused by macOS version 13.3 and above.

+### FAQ

+Q: How to solve the problem of slow download of `pytorch_model-*-of-*.bin`?

+A: Go to https://huggingface.co/THUDM/chatglm-6b/tree/main and manually download these bin files and put them in `~/.cache/huggingface/hub/models--THUDM--chatglm-6b/snapshot/xxx/` directory.

+Q: How to solve `Resource punkt not found.`?

+A: Unzip `packages/tokenizers` in https://github.com/nltk/nltk_data/raw/gh-pages/packages/tokenizers/punkt.zip and put it in the corresponding directory of `Searched in:`.

+Q: How to solve `Resource averaged_perceptron_tagger not found.`?

+A: Download https://github.com/nltk/nltk_data/blob/gh-pages/packages/taggers/averaged_perceptron_tagger.zip, decompress it and put it in the corresponding directory of `Searched in:`.

 ## Roadmap

 - [x] local knowledge based application with langchain + ChatGLM-6B
 - [x] unstructured files loaded with langchain
 - [ ] more different file format loaded with langchain